hanoconnor/hanoconnor/README.md

 ### Welcome! 👋

-Hi there, I'm Han and I'm a data professional and freelance developer based in Wales󠁧󠁢.󠁧󠁢󠁷󠁬
+Hi there, I'm Han.
+I'm a data professional, freelance developer and coding instructor based in Wales󠁧󠁢.󠁧󠁢󠁷󠁬

-- 🔭 I’m currently working on Python data analysis and a few front-end web dev Projects.
+- 🔭 I’m currently working on a some C# and .NET projects, as well as few web dev projects for clients.
+- 🔭 I currently teach Python, SQL, JavaScript & HTML/CSS as an instructor for Code First Girls.
-- 🌱 I’m currently brushing up on C#, .NET, Solidity and React.js
+- 🌱 I’m currently brushing up on C#, .NET, Solidity and React.js to modernise my tech stack.
-- 💬 My main interests are blockchain, web3, data, web development and women in tech.
+- 💬 My main interests are data, database development, blockchain and supporting women in tech.
-- ⚡ Fun fact: I'm a new twin mum, so adaptability is my superpower!
+- ⚡ Fun fact: I started programming over 20 years ago and turned a much-loved hobby into a career - so can you!

 ### 🖥️ Tech Stack & Toolkit